 Physicians and providers have experience in educating residents, medical students, nurse practitioner students and physician assistant students in a fast-paced community setting.
 Clinical affiliations are in place with Penn State College of Medicine, Drexel Univerisity College of Medicine, West Virginia College of Osteopathic Medicine and multiple other colleges.
 Longitudinal Integrated Clerkship (LIC) students from Penn State College of Medicine complete their entire thrid-year clinical experiences here as well.
 And, WellSpan York Hospital Emergency Medicine residents have rotated in the Emergency Department at WellSpan Chambersburg Hospital for many years.
 The Office of Continuing Medical Education (CME) helps all of our physicians and providers keep up to date with the latest science and medical treatments.

-Recently recognized as a Top 50 Major Teaching Hospital nationally by the Lown Institute, WellSpan York Hospital is the region's leader in advanced specialty care.
-WellSpan York Hospital is a 580-bed community teaching hospital which serves a population of over 520,000 in south-central Pennsylvania.
+Recently recognized as a Top 50 Major Teaching Hospital nationally by the Lown Institute, and a recipient of the Healthgrades America's 250 Best Hospitals Award, WellSpan York Hospital is the region's leader in advanced specialty care.
+WellSpan York Hospital is a 597-bed community teaching hospital which serves a population of over 520,000 in south-central Pennsylvania.
 As a Level One Regional Resource Trauma Center, a certified Comprehensive Stroke Center with endovascular neurosurgery capabilities, a certified Chest Pain Center, a level III Neonatal Intensive Care Unit (NICU), a high-risk pregnancy referral center, and many other advanced clinical specialties, the hospital is an outstanding training site for medical and dental students, residents, and fellows.
 The Hospital is a Regional Medical Campus of Drexel University College of Medicine, and is one of only 400 members of the prestigious Council of Teaching Hospitals (COTH), with a long history of excellence in medical education.
-Over 150 residents and fellows are based at WellSpan York Hospital for their training, and over 400 medical students complete clinical rotations here yearly.
+Over 160 residents and fellows are based at WellSpan York Hospital for their training, and over 400 medical students complete clinical rotations here yearly.
 The fully-staffed, high-tech WellSpan Medical Simulation Center supports our training efforts and has allowed us to beome a leader in real-life medical and surgical simulations, and in interprofessional education (IPE).